microsoft/AzureSynapseEndToEndDemo/Exercise00-Setup/README.md

     >:exclamation::point_right:**It's incredibly important that you write down all the values in the above step.
 Many will need to be supplied later as parameters.**

     >*Note: The github username should be the target github account where you forked the project.
-Example: If https://github.com/microsoft/AzureSynapseEndToEndDemo is the github project url, then "microsoft" is github account name.*
+Example: If https://github.com/JohnDoe/AzureSynapseEndToEndDemo is the github project url, then "JohnDoe" is github account name.*

 * Click on the **Review + Create** button to trigger deployment validation.
 If deployment validation is successful, the single click deployment will deploy a Synapse Workspace, Dedicated SQL Pool, and Spark Pool.
 This deployment also enables git configuration so all the required artifacts for the end-to-end demo are committed to your user github project.
 This completes the Azure Synapse end-to-end code deployment step.